yurginapoet/course-project-MPE/readme.md

 `data/c1.txt` - first boundary conditions

 ## Files
-`main.cc` - main file o fthe program
+`main.cc` - main file of the program
 ## Functions
 to be continued...